felguerez/bsb/README.md

 ### Directory Structure
 This is a pretty standard [create-react-app](https://github.com/facebook/create-react-app) housed in the `client` directory.
 An additional Express server, `index.js`, sits at the directory root.
 This Express server fetches media data and makes it available to the client.
+New components should be added to the `client/src` directory.

 ## Deployment
 **Note** Heroku Buildpack is a prerequisite to deploy.
 [Learn how to deploy with Git on Heroku](https://devcenter.heroku.com/articles/git).